adriasell/Multi-omics-integration-Tutorial/README.md

 There are many multi-omics integration algorithms, each suited for different analytical goals, and they can be classified according to whether they are supervised or unsupervised and whether they perform variable selection—in this session, we will focus on the **RGCCA** (Regularized Generalized Canonical Correlation Analysis) approach.

 The objective of this session to offer an introduction to a multi-omics integration analysis using **RGCCA**.
 We will:
-* Load data
+* Load the data
-* Preprocessing of the data
+* Preprocess the data
+* Perform multi-omics integration
-* Multi-omic integration
+* Understand the results of multi-omics integration
 * Evaluate the algorithm’s performance

 By the end of the session, you’ll have a hands-on understanding of how RGCCA works and how to apply it to multi-omics data.